Skip links

 Share Post:

 Although Christmas is a time of year when you will no doubt buy gifts for family, friends and work colleagues, it can also be a time to think about buying new equipment for your laboratory.
-As many laboratories close for the Christmas period for deep cleaning, it is an ideal opportunity to install new capital equipment, ready for use the New Year.
+As many laboratories close for the Christmas period for deep cleaning, it is an ideal opportunity to install new capital equipment, ready for use in the New Year.
 For example, you might consider replacing that ageing centrifuge in your laboratory.

 Choosing the right centrifuge for your needs can be incredibly confusing, especially if you are not familiar with the options available.
 Furthermore, there are so many different brands out there- Hettich, Sigma, MSE…the list goes on!
 To help you decide, here are some useful hints and tips to consider before parting with your cash: